- Educational Pathways

 Bass Connections projects are not standard courses or seminars, nor are they for individual faculty research or travel.
 Projects that are not sufficiently interdisciplinary or team-based will also not be selected.

-Between 40 and 60 projects are accepted each year across all five themes.
+Between 40 and 60 projects are accepted each year across all five themes and Bass Connections Open.
 The number of projects will depend on the quality of applications received, the awarded budget for each project and other sources of funding available.
 Themes make their best effort to fund, or partially fund, all projects that are recommended by the review panel.

-Most project budgets are between $5,000 and $25,000, with the more expensive projects tending to include a team trip.
+Most project budgets are between $5,000 and $25,000, with the more expensive projects tending to include a team trip or summer stipends for students.
 Major expenses for teams generally include student stipends, travel, post-doc support, data collection/research support and materials.
 Budgets can also include funding for team-building activities, meals and experiences.

-If your project is selected, you will be responsible for administering the project funds (or working with a business manager in your unit to do so).
+If your project is selected, you may be responsible for administering the project funds (or working with a business manager in your unit to do so).

 Team leaders may reapply for funding each year but projects are only awarded one year of funding at a time.
 Continued funding will depend upon the team’s past performance as well as the number and quality of the other applications received in a given year.
-A significant number of the current projects are continuing projects.
+Continuing projects typically comprise about 40 percent of the projects in a given year.

 Each theme forms a panel of interdisciplinary faculty members to review applications.
 Each project is reviewed to ensure that it: